turbonomic/reporting-docs/page/config/external-timescale-manuallyAdd.md

 you will edit the {{ site.data.vars.Product_Short }} cr.yaml file to make use of these databases.

-## Adding Databases and Users to TimescaleDB
+## Provisioning Databases and Users on the TimescaleDB

 The following steps will properly provision the database objects that Embedded Reporting requires.
 Note that these examples use default names for illustration.
 You can substitute your own names for databases and users.

-If you use the default naming, then you will not have to edit the If you do provide your own naming, you must be sure to match that naming as you edit the {{ site.data.vars.Product_Short }} cr.yaml file.
+You must remember these names, because you must match that naming as you edit the {{ site.data.vars.Product_Short }} cr.yaml file.

 To provision the databases and users, open a command session on the TimescaleDB, and execute